moxystudio/node-proper-lockfile/README.md

 ## Installation

-`$npm install proper-lockfile --save`
+`$ npm install proper-lockfile --save`

 ## Design

-There are various ways to achieve file locking.
+There are various ways to achieve [file locking](http://en.wikipedia.org/wiki/File_locking).

 This library utilizes the `rename` strategy which works atomically on any kind of file system, even network based ones.

-Whenever a lock is requested, a temporary file is created and then renamed to the final lockfile name.
+Whenever a lock is requested, a temporary file is created and then renamed to the lockfile name.
 The lockfile path is based on the file path you are trying to lock by suffixing it with `.lock`.

 When a lock is successfully acquired, the lockfile's `mtime` (modified time) is periodically updated to prevent staleness.
 This allows to effectively check if a lock is stale by checking its `mtime` against a stale threshold.
 If the update of the mtime fails several times, the lock might be compromised.